-The Corporation continues to invest in four Multi-Value Projects ("MVPs") at ITC, which are regional electric transmission projects that have been identified by Midcontinent Independent System Operator ("MISO") to address system capacity needs and reliability in various states.
-The MVPs are in various stages of construction and include construction of new breaker stations, new transmission lines and the extension of existing substations.
-Approximately US\$43 million was invested in the MVPs from the date of acquisition of ITC and an additional US\$272 million is expected to be spent in 2017.
-Three of the MVPs are expected to be completed by the end of 2018, with the fourth scheduled for completion in 2023.
+ITC is involved in the construction of four significant regional electric transmission projects identified by Midcontinent Independent System Operator (MISO) to address system capacity and reliability needs.
+Approximately US\$43 million was invested in the projects from the date of acquisition of ITC and an additional US\$272 million is expected to be spent in 2017.
+Three of the projects are expected to be completed by the end of 2018, with the fourth scheduled for completion in 2023.